camerond/camerondaigle/posts/three-types-of-meetings.md

 ## Status Meetings

-Let's start with what inevitably is our most common meeting type: the status meeting.
+Let's start with what the most common meeting type on most peoples' calendar: the status meeting.
 Maybe your company has weekly readouts, or daily standups.
 Maybe there's a quarterly all-hands, or a monthly report.
 Most meetings, for better or worse, are status meetings, even when they shouldn't be (we'll get to that).